Adrianchin/AWS_SSA-03/README.md

 - ex.
 On-premises MSSQL -> RDS MySQL or Aurora

 #### DMS and Snowball
-- Larget migrations might be multi TB in size
+- Largest migrations might be multi TB in size
   - Moving data over networks takes up too much time and capacity
 - DMS can utilize AWS SnowBall
 1) Use SCT to extract data locally and move to a snowball device